Antonio24/pifi-config/README.md

 		buy a VPN service and download the .ovpn setting files change the .ovpn suffix into .conf
-		put it into /etc/openvpn folder
-		for detail infos, please see the official openvpn doc: https://openvpn.net/
+		put it into raspberry pi /etc/openvpn folder for detail infos, please see the official openvpn doc: https://openvpn.net/